austinwisdom/ataraxia-store/README.md

 ## $\textcolor{magenta}{\textsf{Phase II}}$

-Phase II (currently in progress) involves an elaborate image gallery, and a products page where visitors can purchase uniquely designed apparel fitting the theme and story of the app.
+Phase II involves an elaborate image gallery, and a products page where visitors can purchase uniquely designed apparel fitting the theme and story of the app.

 # $\textcolor{magenta}{\textsf{Welcome to Tokyo 2088}}$